-Culp is also an active presenter and speaker.
-Her original work has been presented to local and international audiences in and outside music education.
-Notable conferences include the Early Childhood Music and Movement Association (ECMMA) Biennial International Convention; International Society for Music Education (ISME) Biennial World Conference; American Speech-Language-Hearing Association (ASHA) National Convention; American Music Therapy Association (AMTA) National Conference; Interdisciplinary Society for Quantitative Research in Music and Medicine Biennial International Conference; VSA Intersections: Arts and Special Education Conference; and Society for Music Teacher Education Biennial Symposium.
-She is frequently invited to speak on interdisciplinary topics and and has acted as an invited speaker/presenter in Communication Sciences and Disorders departments.
+She is also an active presenter and speaker, frequently working as a part of interdisciplinary teams.
+She has presented her original work to audiences in and outside music education, both domestically and internationally.
+Notable conferences include the International Society for Music Education (ISME) Biennial World Conference; American Speech-Language-Hearing Association (ASHA) National Convention; Society for Music Teacher Education Biennial Symposium; Early Childhood Music and Movement Association (ECMMA) Biennial International Convention; Interdisciplinary Society for Quantitative Research in Music and Medicine Biennial International Conference; VSA Intersections: Arts and Special Education Conference; and ABLE Assembly: Arts Better the Lives of Everyone.
+Her work has also been shared on her behalf at the American Music Therapy Association (AMTA) National Conference and Instrumental Music Teacher Educators (IMTE) Biennial Colloquium for Instrumental Music Teacher Educators.
+She is frequently invited to speak on inclusive and/or interdisciplinary topics and has acted as an invited speaker/presenter for classes in the Communication Sciences and Disorders.